shariq1989/cookbook/content/recipe/chicken_biryani.md

 #### Can I make chicken biryani vegetarian?
 Can I make it vegan?

 I love biryani because the options for protein are endless.
-Some of the more common biryani's include boiled eggs, mixed vegetables, or a mixture of the two.
-If making a mixed vegetable biryani, I suggest using a combination of green beans, cauliflower, carrots, and peas.
+Some of the more common biryani dishes include boiled eggs, mixed vegetables, or a combination of the two.
+If making a mixed vegetable biryani, I suggest green beans, cauliflower, carrots, and peas.
 To make the biryani vegan, you will want to replace the yogurt and the ghee with something vegan-friendly.
 I suggest using coconut-based yogurt and vegan butter instead.

 #### Can I make chicken biryani non-dairy?

-The yogurt is used to tenderize the meat; you could use a coconut-based yogurt to achieve this or use tomatoes to achieve the same effect.
+The yogurt tenderizes the meat; you could use a coconut-based yogurt to achieve the same or use tomatoes instead.

 #### Why do I separate the rice in this recipe?

-When cooking biriyani in the [Instant Pot](https://amzn.to/3rJDIEg), the rice at the bottom can end up a bit sticky.
-I counteract this by reserving a portion of rice that is light and fluffy to mix with it.
-If you are in a hurry, there is no need to separate the rice.
+Cooking biryani in the [Instant Pot](https://amzn.to/3rJDIEg) results in sticky rice at the bottom of the pan.
+I attempt to counteract this by reserving a portion of rice that is light and fluffy to mix with it.

+If you are in a hurry, skip separating the rice.
 Instead, add all of the rice, along with three cups of water to the [Instant Pot](https://amzn.to/3rJDIEg) before cooking.

 #### Can I freeze biryani?

-Yes, allow the dish to cool completely, and then add it to a freezer-safe container or bag.
+You sure can.
+First, allow the dish to cool completely.
+Then, add it to a freezer-safe container or bag.
 Biryani will freeze for up to 2 months.
-When you're ready to eat, let it defrost in the refrigerator overnight.
+When you're ready to eat, let it defrost in the fridge overnight.
 To serve, warm up a single serving in the microwave or add it all to a pan for a quick and easy meal the whole family will enjoy.